 - Inquiries from the general public, law enforcement officials, and others;

-- Assistance with legal access issues when your local ERO field office is unable to assist;
+- Assistance with legal access issues when your local ICE field office is unable to assist;

 - Requests for basic case information; and